 The expiration date for Veré CBD Oils and CBD Gummies can be found on the bottom of the bottles.
 The shelf life is 1.5 years.

-Yes!
-We ship our proprietary organic Hemp Oil Extracts and CBD Gummies to all 50 states.
+Yes, with the exception to Nebraska due to its current state law.
+We ship our proprietary organic Hemp Oil Extracts and CBD Gummies to all other U.S. states.
 The U.S. Farm Bill of 2018 classified and legalized industrial hemp as containing less than 0.3% THC.
 Because Veré hemp-derived products contain less than 0.3% THC, we are permitted by federal law to ship conveniently to your doorstep.

 No international shipping.
 Unfortunately at this time we only ship within the U.S.